streampipes/streampipes-docs/docs/dev-guide-tutorial-processors.md

 **Option 2: Start a new project from scratch**

-If you want to start from scratch, we refer to the [Processor SDK guide](processor-sdk) which provides instructions on the general project setup.
+If you want to start from scratch, we refer to the [Test Processor SDK guide](dev-guide-processor-sdk.md) which provides instructions on the general project setup.

 ## Adding data processor requirements